LightSystem/documentation/content/applications/finance/fiscal_localizations/italy.rst

 The :guilabel:`Split Payment` mechanism behaves much like :ref:`italy/reverse-charge`.

 .. example::
-   When an Italian company bills a :abbr:`PA (Public Administration)` business, for example they're selling cleaning services for a public building, the :abbr:`PA (Public Administration)` business will self-report the VAT to the Tax Agency themselves, and the vendor just has to select the appropriate tax with the right :guilabel:`Tax Exemption` for their invoice lines.
+   When an Italian company bills a :abbr:`PA (Public Administration)` business - for example, cleaning services for a public building - the :abbr:`PA (Public Administration)` business self-reports the VAT to the Tax Agency themselves, and the vendor just has to select the appropriate tax with the right :guilabel:`Tax Exemption` for their invoice lines.

 The specific :guilabel:`Scissione dei Pagamenti` fiscal position is available to deal with partners